 - An understanding of how your symptoms may worsen with time if aggravating factors are not managed effectively

 If you think you may have lipedema you can learn how to best manage it and prevent further progression of your symptoms here: Patient Guide: Treatment of Lipedema and Lipo-lymphedema.
 Unsure if you have lipedema?
 Keep reading below.

 - 1 What does ‘classic’ lipedema look like?
 What are the symptoms?

-- 3 Lipedema is a progressive condition and this makes it more complicated to diagnose.
+- 3 Lipedema appears to be a progressive condition (although it isn’t) and this makes it more complicated to diagnose.

 - 5 Given the variety of symptoms, how is lipedema commonly diagnosed?

 - 6 How do I self-diagnose lipedema and lipo-lymphedema, and how can I get a formal diagnosis?